akreienbring/dbdesigner/README.md

 3. Run the server with `node startUp.js`
 4. Navigate your browser to `localhost:3000`

+### Liferay Service Builder

+Liferay Service Builder supports the generation of Object Relational Mapping (ORM, based on Hibernate) code in Liferay.
+The generated Entity-XML can be copied into the Liferay service.xml document.

 ## For developers

 As this software uses nodejs and webpack you'll have to install these tools.
 Do you see the "package.json" and the "webpack.config.js"?